-Distracti ions (D) Score aspects consider help por posters, outlets, Note that distract letting g Note that below, a constrain This should be seen in context of the platform location.
-All of distraction that can be managed by the SFO should be red including (but not limited to): ticket and vending machines, pints, gates and doorways, customer information screens, rail infrastructure installations such as DOO screens, catering timetable information, commercial posters).
-It distractions (D) are classed as those items that may somehow the user or carer and result in them not applying the brakes or go of the pushchair or wheelchair.
-It constraints from 'risky locations' ©, as shown in the table are classed as those items that may mean the user or carer is fined by the layout to be closer to the platform edge or roll over a slope.
-D0 is below are provided as an example only at this time.
-There are no distractions in this direct platform area for the 0 DU carer or user.
-O D1 Distractions in this area are limited to access (doorways, escalators, lifts) or 'handsfree' interaction such as posters and other visual information.
-1 D2 There are installations in this area that are likely to require interaction and 'hands on activities (such as machines, help points) and are installed taking into consideration Human Factors (for example there is a barrier towards the platform, the 2 D3 area is flat or lower than the platform, etc.) There are installations in this area that are likely to require interaction and 'hands on' activities (such as machines, help points) and there are no known Human Factors design considerations in place yet.
+Distractions (D) Score Notes: This should be seen in context of the platform location.
+All aspects of distraction that can be managed by the SFO should be considered including (but not limited to): ticket and vending machines, help points, gates and doorways, customer information screens, posters, rail infrastructure installations such as DOO screens, catering outlets, timetable information, commercial posters).
+Note that distractions (D) are classed as those items that may somehow distract the user or carer and result in them not applying the brakes or letting go of the pushchair or wheelchair. belo e that constraints from 'risky locations' ©, as shown in the table ow, are classed as those items that may mean the user or carer is strained by the layout to be closer to the platform edge or roll over a see.
+The items below are provided as an example only at this time.
+D0 There are no distractions in this direct platform area for the carer or user.
+0 D1 Distractions in this area are limited to access (doorways, escalators, lifts) or 'handsfree' interaction such as posters and other visual information.
+1 D2 There are installations in this area that are likely to require interaction and 'hands on activities (such as machines, help points) and are installed taking into consideration Human Factors (for example there is a barrier towards the platform, the area is flat or lower than the platform, etc.) 2 D3 There are installations in this area that are likely to require interaction and 'hands on' activities (such as machines, help points) and there are no known Human Factors design considerations in place yet.
 4